GSA-OCISO/anchore-jenkins-example/README.md

 Configure

-- Anchore authentication to your Dockerhub repository
+- Anchore authentication to your Dockerhub repository as Anchore Registry Credentials
-- A pipeline with the provided Github repo
+- A Jenkins pipeline with this Github repo as a source
 - Run the pipeline
 - When paused, provide the Dockerhub repository to which the container image will be pushed, Docker credentials, the Anchore endpoint and Anchore credentials.